 Consider talking to an experienced personal injury attorney to make sure arbitration is the best way to resolve your claim.

-When you agree to arbitration, you’ll be facing off against the insurance company and their lawyers.
-If you’ve decided to handle your minor injury claim without an attorney, you will probably be okay at arbitration, so long as you’re well-prepared.
+When you agree to arbitrate, you’ll be facing off against the insurance company and its lawyers.

 Overview of Arbitration Hearings